nikhiljangid120/Portfolio-Website-2.0/README.md

     <a href="https://github.com/nikhiljangid120/Portfolio/issues">Request Feature</a>
 </h3>

-## TL;DR
+## Some Conditions

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Nikhil Jangid](https://github.com/nikhiljangid120/Portfolio).
+Please give me proper credit.
 Thanks!

 ## Built With